> > < <

 Born on the high-banked ovals of NASCAR stock car racing, the Cobra became an instant high performance legend in the hands of the likes of Dave Pearson, A.J.
 Foyt, Benny Parsons, and Richard Petty.

 Fully revamped in 1970, the Cobra took on a new look that was sleeker, wider, longer, and far more performance savvy on both the street and track.
 Utilized quite successfully in NASCAR, the new Cobra continued to lead in a sea of factory muscle cars at the height of an era.

 Famous for drag racing, but originally built to race Talladega this Cobra has a suspension unlike any I have ever experienced before.
 Obviously tuned to race Talladega & Daytona, it is extremely firm, yet maintains a smooth ride without the typical sway when changing lanes.

-Be sure to see the picture of Richard Petty working on a Cobra for the 1970 year of NASCAR (in the picture section of this listing).
+Be sure to see the picture of Richard Petty working on a 1970 Cobra for the 1970 NASCAR season (in the picture section of this listing).
 It would never be used as Petty switched to back Plymouth before the end of 1969.